ytang19-glitch/Learn_Docker/README.md

   fr3-docker
 ```
 * Rebuild it after any change on dockerfile

-So when you run the container, Docker is still using:the OLD image
+As we run the container, Docker is still using:the OLD image
 (which still contains source setup.bash and the old configuration)

+Note:
+ Dockerfile → docker build
+ bashrc → source ~/.bashrc

 ```bash
 cd ~/franka-docker
 ```
-If dockerfile is changed, we should rebuild it:
 ```bash
 sudo docker build --no-cache -t fr3-docker .
 ```